lorycontixd/RaytracingAlgorithm/README.md

 ## Usage
+After downloading the package you can start using it!

+> ⚠️ Make sure you are in the parent directory!!

 ### Ask for help
 If you are unsure of how to use RaytracingAlgorithm, you can first read the documentation or print the help screen, by typing:
 ```